What Are Transactional Leaders and Transformational Leaders? - HRDQ

 The first step to becoming the best leader you can be is becoming aware of your current leadership style.
 You might not even realize that you have been focusing on specific strategies over others while leading your team, and identifying your existing style can help you make deliberate choices about the best ways to lead, depending on the situation at hand.

 To help leaders reach their full potential, we've developed What's My Leadership Style.
-This leadership style assessment, management development tool, and training workshop allows you to become the most effective leader you can be.
+This leadership style assessment, management development tool, and training workshop allow you to become the most effective leader you can be.
 If you lead a team of managers, this is an excellent tool for helping each of them learn more about themselves and the best approaches to leadership.

 Leader of a Team